BMW warns sees no signs of end to incentive war

-FRANKFURT (Reuters) - BMW (BMWG.DE), the world’s largest premium carmaker, warned that more and more profit-eroding incentives are being offered to sell luxury cars at the moment, adding there are no signs this will change anytime soon.
+FRANKFURT, March 14 (Reuters) - BMW, the world’s largest premium carmaker, warned that more and more profit-eroding incentives are being offered to sell luxury cars at the moment, adding there are no signs this will change anytime soon.

 “What we see with the beginning of the fourth quarter is that the pressure on the pricing front has increased.
 When it will end is, at the moment, not clear,” finance chief Friedrich Eichiner told analysts during a webcast.